fastest ball in cricket history

 8. Matheesa Pathirana – 150.9 kph

-Fastest ball in cricket history Women
+Fastest Ball in Cricket History Women

 Here’s a list of some of the Fastest ball in cricket history for Women:

-BowlerCountryTop SpeedNotable Achievements
+BowlerCountryTop Recorded SpeedNotable Achievements

 Conclusion

-Frequently Asked Questions (FAQ)
+Frequently Asked Questions (FAQs)

-Q1.
 What is highest speed ball in cricket history?

-The fastest ball ever recorded in cricket history was bowled by Shoaib Akhtar, who clocked a speed of 161.3 km/h (100.2 mph) against England during the 2003 Cricket World Cup.
-This delivery remains the highest speed ball in cricket history, making Akhtar the first bowler to officially break the 100 mph barrier in international cricket.
+The highest speed ball in cricket history was bowled by Shoaib Akhtar of Pakistan at 161.3 km/h (100.23 mph) during the 2003 ICC World Cup against England.
+Known as the “Rawalpindi Express,” Akhtar remains the only bowler to officially break the 100 mph barrier in international cricket.

-Q2.
 Which Indian bowler is the fastest of all time?

-Q3.
 Which ball was Brett Lee’s fastest?

 In 2005, he hit the fastest ball in history, clocking in at 161.3 km/h (100.2 mph) against New Zealand.
 He bowled a delivery in a 2000–01 match against the West Indies that was timed at 161.8 km/h (100.5 mph).

-Q4.
 What is Bumrah’s bowling speed?

 Bumrah bowls at a pace of almost 138 km/h (86 mph), which targets the stumps more frequently than any other bowler at that pace.

-Q6.
 Who is the fastest bowler of all time?

 The top 3 fastest bowlers in cricket history, known for delivering the highest speed balls ever recorded, are: